Farrhouq/Inpt-report/old_readme.md

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/12.png)

-Finally, the associated IPs were filtered into separate files for more direct use:
+The associated IPs can be further filtered into separate files for more direct use:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/15.png)

-A risk assessment was conducted following the guidelines in NIST Special Publication (800-30 R1).
-Each vulnerability identified during the engagement was mapped to a qualitative risk rating, taking into account both the likelihood of exploitation and the potential impact on the network.

 There are associated vulnerabilities with these services and their versions.
 The relevant CVE id's are listed below:
 ### Apache httpd 2.4.49 (on http):